aquinofb/active_audit/README.md

 end
 ```

-Its done, configure the model that you must to be audited:
+Its done!
+Now you must need configure the `model` that you need to be audited:

 ```ruby
 class Product < ActiveRecord::Base